torvalds/linux/Documentation/virt/hyperv/hibernation.rst

-  remove any VFs before initiating hibernation, Azure VM hibernation must be initiated externally from the Azure Portal or Azure CLI, which in turn uses the Shutdown integration service to tell Linux to do the hibernation.
+  remove any VFs before initiating hibernation, Azure VM hibernation must be initiated externally from the Azure Portal or Azure CLI, which in turn uses the Shutdown integration service to tell GNU/Linux to do the hibernation.
 If hibernation is self-initiated within the Azure VM, VFs remain in the hibernation image, and are not resumed properly.